 Sharl Heller, President

-Sharl is a founding member and the current president of the Southeastern Massachusetts Pine Barrens Alliance, a founding member and former president of Friends of Myles Standish State Forest and helped found and serves as a facilitator for the Massachusetts Forest and Park Friends Network and is a Massachusetts Keystone Cooperator.
+Sharl is a founding member and the current president of the Southeastern Massachusetts Pine Barrens Alliance, a founding member and former president of Friends of Myles Standish State Forest.
+She co-founded and serves as a facilitator for the Massachusetts Forest and Park Friends Network and is a Massachusetts Keystone Cooperator.
 Sharl is always willing to travel throughout the Commonwealth to support Friends groups and advocate for state forests and parks.
-Saving the Massachusetts Coastal Pine Barrens has become her mission in life.
+Saving what's left of the Massachusetts Coastal Pine Barrens Ecoregion has become her mission in life.

 Frank Mand, Vice President